hyperledger-labs/splice-wallet-kernel/sdk/wallet-sdk/README.md

 await sdk.connect()
 ```

-For more examples and code snippets, see the [docs](https://github.com/hyperledger-labs/splice-wallet-kernel/tree/main/docs/wallet-integration-guide/src).
+For more guides, examples and code snippets, see the [docs](https://docs.digitalasset.com/integrate/devnet/index.html).